sodabrew/puppet-dashboard/README.markdown

     RAILS_ENV=production rake db:migrate

 After upgrading the code and running the migrations, you'll need to restart your Puppet Dashboard server for these changes to take effect, which may require restarting your webserver.

+### Delayed Job Background Tasks

+When you upgrade from Puppet Dashboard 1.1.1 or earlier, you will need to configure worker processes for the `delayed_job` system.
+This is used to significantly improve responsiveness of the dashboard, especially to improve throughput from a Puppet Master when reports are sent to the Puppet Dashboard.

+Please see the notes at the end of `Running` below, or `Background Processing`, for the ways to get this running.
+Without at least one running worker, reports will no longer finish importing into the Puppet Dashboard database.

 Running
 -------